 § 663.5 Effect of these regulations on Federal program guidelines, manual, or policy directives.

 Subject to 23 U.S.C.
 207(e)(1) and as identified in Subpart H, unless negotiated and agreed to by the Self-Governance Tribe and the Department in the compact or funding agreement, the Self-Governance Tribe shall not be subject to any agency circular, policy, manual, guidance, or rule adopted by the Department, except for regulations promulgated under 23 U.S.C.
 207. However, any guidance, policy, or circular required by law cannot be waived.
 In addition, the Department reserves the right to impose additional safety requirements to the TTSGP that are not part of this rulemaking.

+Item to be discussd with DOT GC – conceptual agreement with deletion

 § 663.6 Secretarial policy.